Sol Gabetta, Yannick Nézet-Séguin / Rotterdam Philharmonic

 The soloist of the evening, Sol Gabetta was born in Argentina, but now living in Switzerland for many years already, hence playing in her “home turf”.
 She did not have any technical issues with this composition and appeared to play without effort.

 Already the very beginning of the first movement starts with a solo featuring tricky intonation, completely without support from the orchestra.
 Sol Gabetta played with clean, secure intonation, with agility and clear articulation.
-Her tone was light, but well-projecting: the instrument did never dominate, but remained clearly audible throughout the concerto, also for listeners in the rear of the hall (I had a balcony seat), even when she was playing p or pp. Of course, that’s in parts also attributable to the well-dosed orchestra sound.
+Her tone was light, but well-projecting.
+The instrument did never dominate, but remained clearly audible throughout the concerto, also for listeners in the rear of the hall (I had a balcony seat), even when she was playing p or pp. Of course, that’s in parts also attributable to the well-dosed orchestra sound.
 I liked her natural, never obtrusive vibrato.
 In the first movement, I liked Sol Gabetta’s sense of humor, her playful approach, which also avoided any harshness in the semiquaver passages which some other cellists make sound forceful, “industrial”.
 I would regard both as viable approaches, though.

 Also the second movement starts with the soloist taking the lead; Sol Gabetta took this again playful, almost swinging at times, jazzy with all the syncopes.
 My only (minor) criticism here: I would have preferred more pronounced crescendi in some of the glissando motifs.

 Similarly, in the final movement, some of the dynamics in the score (crescendo “forks”) were hardly noticeable.
 The dynamics in general appeared to be treated rather freely.
 In that movement, there are several passages where the cello descends into the depth, jumping in fourths and fifths (in the final instance even in fourth parallels).
 To me, these were too tamed, almost gentle.
 I like the “diabolic” aspect that some cellists expose in these passages.
-But even without that extra contrast, the short, little “windows” with the wonderfully harmonious “Tchaikovsky melody” (that’s my personal association) stood out nicely.
+But even without that extra contrast, the short, little “windows” with the wonderfully harmonious “Tchaikovsky melody” (my personal association) stood out nicely.

 That last movement also presents some tough, virtuosic challenges to the two horn players.
 These were all mastered really well, except for a very short period with coordination issues, towards the end.
 Overall, this was a masterful performance, even though to me a little bit too focused on producing a beautiful sound.
 Superficially, this may be what the score asks for.
-However, one may want to consider that even after Stalin’s death, the composer felt under threat of being accused of “formalism”.
+However, one may want to consider that even after Stalin’s death, the composer felt under threat of accusations of “formalism”.
 After all, he had faced denunciations several times in the past.
 So, the “nice sound” may in parts be due to attempts to avoid conflicts with the authorities.

 Judging from the strong applause, the audience obviously liked Sol Gabetta’s performance.
 She grabbed the opportunity of the presence of the orchestra’s cello group, playing El cant dels ocells (“The Song of the Birds”) by Pablo Casals‘ (1876 – 1973).
 This was such a reflective, calm piece, offering comfort after all the virtuosic excitement in the Shostakovich concerto.